-National Environmental Standard (NES) for Sources of Human Drinking Water human drinking water sources.
-The NES requires local governments to consider the effect of catchment activities on drinking water sources.
+National Environmental Standard (NES) for Sources of Human Drinking Water

+This regulation aims to ensure that resource consents for land use activities upstream of drinking water abstraction points, or which may adversely affect water quality at abstraction points, do not pollute human drinking water sources.
 The NES also requires that new consents affecting drinking water catchments can only be granted if the proposed activity will not result in drinking water becoming non-potable or unwholesome after treatment.